mmbman/Katagiri/platform-sutra.md

 The *Platform Sutra* is a text containing teachings attributed to Hui Neng, the Sixth Ancestor of Chan (Zen) in China.

 Katagiri Roshi gave this series of seven talks on the *Platform Sutra* in March and April of 1987.
-The talks focus on Chapter 1, “Action and Intention,” and Chapter 2, “Prajna.”
+The talks focus on Chapter 1, “Action and Intention,” and Chapter 2, “Prajñā.”

 ---